 After investing in a tent, adding a footprint can start to feel rather pricey, not to mention the extra weight it adds to your pack.
 Fear not: a more cost-effective and lighter system can be to make (or buy) your own.
 There are a number of options in the DIY footprint realm, so let's break down a few of the most popular.

-Ultralight enthusiasts swear by the 0.7-millimeter-thick Polycryo (also called "Polycro"), which you can find on Amazon for about $5 or at your local hardware store.
+Ultralight enthusiasts swear by the 0.7-millimeter-thick Polycryo (also called "Polycro"), which you can find on Amazon or at your local hardware store.
 There are multiple thicknesses, and some people opt for the tougher and slightly heavier 1.5-millimeter Polycryo.
-In addition, Gossamer Gear sells a two-pack of Polycryo for $12, which is a pretty attractive option.
+In addition, Gossamer Gear sells a large, 72 by 96-inch sheet of Polycryo for $11, which is a pretty attractive option.
 Many ultralight backpackers use these sheets as their only ground cloth beneath a tarp, while others use them as footprints for tents.
-Gossamer Gear's Polycryo sheets weigh just 1.6 ounces each—compared to 5 ounces of the Big Agnes footprint mentioned above—and you may be able to lighten that up a bit more by trimming the sheet down to the dimensions of your tent.
-However, keep in mind that Polycryo can be a bit slippery on snow and won't last forever (that's probably why Gossamer Gear includes two in a pack).
+Gossamer Gear's Polycryo sheets weigh 3.65 ounces each—compared to 5 ounces of the Big Agnes footprint mentioned above—and you can lighten that up even more by trimming the sheet down to the dimensions of your tent.
+However, keep in mind that Polycryo can be a bit slippery on snow and won't last forever.

 Our Final Take on Footprints